tckumarasekara/stainwarpy/README.md

 #### Output

-After running registration, the following files/folders will be generated:
+After running registration, the following files/folders will be generated and saved in the specified output folder:

 - **results/registration_metrics.json** — TRE and Mutual Information
 - **results/0_final_channel_image.tif** — Registered image (in the pixel size of moving image)